hz2538/ui-design-grader/README.md

 # ui-design-grader
+AppDecoder V1.0.
 Insight Data Engineering Project NY 20A

 ### Getting Started
 These instructions will provide you a brief description of my project, and a guideline for our codes as well on how to run those modules on corresponding AWS EC2 instances for development and testing purposes.